Non-equilibrium dynamics of bacterial colonies -- growth, active fluctuations, segregation, adhesion, and invasion: Introduction

 The material properties of \textit{Neisseria} colonies have been characterized as liquid-like~\cite{bonazzi2018intermittent} with effective viscosities of $\eta \sim 350\,\mathrm{Pa\,s}$ for \textit{N.~gonorrhoeae}~\cite{welker2018molecular}.
-Consistent with the notion of liquid-like behavior, microcolonies display properties similar to liquid droplets exhibiting an effective surface tension.
+Microcolonies display properties that are partially reminiscent of droplets exhibiting an effective surface tension.
 Evidence for an effective surface tension is firstly the spherical shape of microcolonies formed by \textit{N.~gonorrhoeae} with retractile T4P~\cite{higashi2007dynamics}.
+Secondly, upon contact, two microcolonies fuse to form a sphere with larger radius~\cite{dewenter2015oxygen,taktikos2015pili, welker2018molecular}.
+Depending on the strength and activity of T4P interactions, initial fusion is however followed by slow coalescence of the two microcolonies that can take hours~\cite{ponisch2017multiscale, ponisch2018pili} and the mechanical response of colonies certainly contains elastic components on some time scales.

-Secondly, upon contact, two microcolonies rapidly fuse to form a sphere with larger radius as expected for liquid drops~\cite{dewenter2015oxygen,taktikos2015pili, welker2018molecular}.
-While some material properties of \textit{N.~gonorrhoeae} colonies have been characterized, the non-equilibrium effects resulting from active bacterial force-generation remain to be explored.
-Due to the spherosymmetry of the average force generation by individual bacteria, it may be challenging to distinguish genuine non-equilibrium colony dynamics from dynamics that are also be observable in passive systems.
-One example is a self-sorting of bacteria inside colonies, where bacteria segregate depending on their activity.
-Such a segregation has indeed been reported and analyzed \cite{oldewurtel2015differential, bonazzi2018intermittent, ponisch2018pili}.
-Furthermore, it is expected that the active force generation entails a violation of the equilibrium fluctuation-response theorem ~\cite{seifert2012stochastic, gnesotto2018broken, harada2005equality,mizuno2007nonequilibrium, netz2018fluctuation}.
-One aim of this work is to establish theoretical predictions regarding the non-equilibrium fluctuations of \textit{N.~gonorrhoeae} colonies.
+While material properties of \textit{N.~gonorrhoeae} colonies have been characterized~\cite{bonazzi2018intermittent}, some non-equilibrium effects resulting from active bacterial force-generation remain to be explored.
+In thermodynamic equilibrium, the velocity correlation measured in particle systems is generally proportional to the linear response with respect to a small perturbation, which is called a fluctuation-response relation~\cite{seifert2012stochastic}.
+The extent of the violation of this fluctuation-response relation in non-equilibrium states can be related to the rate of energy dissipation~\cite{harada2005equality,prost2009generalized}.
+For bacterial colonies, active force-generation by T4P changes the fluctuations of the conservative forces experienced by the cells and entails energy dissipation.
+Therefore, the fluctuation-response relation is expected to be violated in bacterial colonies under the premise that colonies can be described as physical particle system~\cite{gnesotto2018broken, mizuno2007nonequilibrium, netz2018fluctuation}.
+However, the frequency-characteristics and measurability of this violation are unknown.
+Thus, an aim of this work is to establish theoretical predictions regarding the non-equilibrium fluctuations of \textit{N.~gonorrhoeae} colonies.